 Michigan, for instance, has long been the canary in the nation’s economic coalmine.
-Since the end of 2008, Michigan’s unemployment rate has been in double-digits, reaching a high of 14.9% this past January.
-During this time Michigan led the nation in unemployment (it was only in the last few months that Nevada replaced Michigan at the top of the list).
+Since the end of 2008, Michigan’s unemployment rate has been in double-digits, reaching a high of 14.9 percent this past January.
+During this time Michigan led the nation in unemployment.
+(It was only in the last few months that Nevada replaced Michigan at the top of the list.)
 This extended period of economic trouble in Michigan has rightly caused a period of self-reflection for the state’s policymakers and media analysts.
 The proposal to transition Michigan from a state dominated by government-supported labor unions into a right-to-work state is one of the most promising options currently being discussed.

-In this context it is noteworthy that the Grand Rapids Press, the largest newspaper in West Michigan, has provided significant coverage of the debate over right-to-work in Michigan.
-The issue is part of its Michigan 10.0 series, focusing on ten major topics over ten months leading up to the election in November that have the potential to, as Press editor Paul Keep puts it, overcome “the key obstacles facing our state.”
+In this context it is noteworthy that the Grand Rapids Press, the largest newspaper in western Michigan, has provided significant coverage of the debate over right-to-work in Michigan.
+The issue is part of its Michigan 10.0 series, focusing on 10 major topics over 10 months leading up to the election in November that have the potential to, as Press editor Paul Keep puts it, overcome “the key obstacles facing our state.”

 But maybe this shift shouldn’t be all that surprising after all.
 Even the opponents of the right-to-work proposals admit that it has at least rhetorical appeal to the inherent rights and dignity of the worker.
 Where right-to-work is understood as a ban on “union shops,” in which “union dues and membership are a condition of employment,” the program resonates with basic understandings of freedom.
 The AP reports on the story of Peggy Mashke, who found herself one of 40,000 at-home childcare providers automatically and unknowingly enrolled as members of the UAW.
 Mashke and others are suing to break free from union membership, which includes mandatory contribution of union dues.
 As Mashke says, the fight is about the “principle” and her “constitutional rights.”